-The firm obtains substantially all unsecured short-term borrowings from Group Inc. and Funding IHC.
+The firm has loan agreements with Group Inc. and Funding IHC through which it obtains substantially all of its unsecured short-term borrowings.
+Group Inc. and Funding IHC can demand repayment of the outstanding borrowings under these agreements with 90-day advance notice.
 The carrying value of unsecured short-term borrowings that are not recorded at fair value generally approximates fair value due to the short-term nature of the obligations.
 As these unsecured short-term borrowings are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 through 8.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2020.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2022.